National Women's Health Week

 Breast health: Mammogram and screening

-Routine clinical breast exams by a healthcare provider are offered starting at age 25.
-In addition, patients are encouraged to develop "breast awareness at home," rather than practice monthly self exams, says Jacqueline Fahey, MD.
+Routine clinical breast exams by a health care provider are offered starting at age 25.
+In addition, patients are encouraged to develop "breast awareness at home," rather than practice monthly self-exams, says Jacqueline Fahey, MD.
 “Essentially, breast awareness is where women have a sense of the normal appearance and feel of their breasts, so they would be aware if they happen to notice a change.
 Then you would reach out to your OB-GYN provider, so we can do a thorough, systematic exam of the breast and, if needed, order breast imaging.”

-Bladder health: Center for women's pelvic health
+Bladder health: Specialists in pelvic health

 “The biggest risk factor for pelvic floor dysfunction is childbirth,” says Amy Rosenman, MD.
 “We want women to know that they can have certain problems right after childbirth that can heal without any intervention.
 Or they might need a minor intervention.
 Or they may have a significant problem.
 We’re here for any intervention.”Exacerbating risk factors during childbirth include episiotomy or laceration, pushing for more than two hours and forceps delivery, Dr. Rosenman says.

 Pelvic floor disorders include bladder issues, vaginal prolapse and problems with defecation.
 For younger patients, conservative and non-surgical interventions are the first option and may include pelvic floor physical therapy or a pessary device.
 Corrective surgery is possible for more serious cases and for women after menopause.

 One obstacle to treatment is the embarrassment factor, Dr. Rosenman says, adding that she encourages her medical trainees to facilitate the conversation with women.
 “Patients should be empowered to bring it up, because there are specialists who are trained in helping them,” she says.
 “And there are a lot of things that can be done.”

 Gynecologic cancer: Care and prevention